sbingler/schemeful-same-site/README.md

 2. The user then navigates to http://website.example which is the same page as before, served over an insecure connection.

-3. The browser checks to see if it can send the cookie to http://website.example/readsacookie.jpg
+3. The browser checks to see if it can send the cookie on a request for http://website.example/readsacookie.jpg

    * In the current world (i.e. without either proposal) this cookie is allowed to be sent as the "same-site context" is same-site: only the registrable domain matters and they match.